, brother to Charles II

 Queen Anne died at Kensington Palace, London.
 Her death ended the Stuart dynasty.
 As per the terms of the Act of Settlement 1701, George, Elector of Hanover

 became King of Great Britain.
 George favoured the Whig party in government and excluded many Tories from government.

 John Erskine, Earl of Mar, former Tory member of the government who had been dismissed by King George, supported the overthrow of George and his replacement by Queen Anne’s half-brother, James Francis Stuart.

 John Erskine, Earl of Mar, raised the standard of James III and VIII and found he had much support among the Scottish Highlanders.
 Meanwhile, John Campbell, Duke of Argyll raised troops loyal to the crown.

 John Erskine, Earl of Mar, had taken control of the Scottish Highlands and outnumbered the Royalist army.

 Jacobite Rebellion – Battle of Sheriffmuir

 The Jacobites led by the Earl of Mar met the forces of the Duke of Argyll.
-Despite being outnumbered 2-1 by the Jacobites, the Royal army managed to hold them off and the battle was inconclusive.
-Many of the Jacobite supporters were disheartened at their army’s failure to win the battle.
+Despite being outnumbered 2-1, the Royal army managed to hold them off and the battle was inconclusive.
+The result left many supporters of the Jacobite Movement disheartened at their army’s failure to win the battle.

 1715 (23rd December)